CrystalMBrown/Data-Analytics-Portfolio/README.md

 # SaaS Customer Churn Analysis: Identifying a Sudden Churn Event

+## At a Glance

+- Churn increased **3x starting March 2025**.
+- Not driven by plan type or acquisition cost.
+- Indicates **a timing-based event, not a customer segment issue**.
+- Recommendation: investigate product, support, and marketing changes during that period.

+---

+I transitioned from Customer Experience into data analytics and wanted to apply that background to a SaaS environment.
+Churn is something most businesses deal with, but understanding why it’s happening is what determines whether a company improves its customer experience or slowly loses revenue and trust over time.

+---

 ## Business Context

-A B2B SaaS company is experiencing churn and wants to understand **who is leaving, when it’s happening, and what to do about it**.
+I approached this analysis from the perspective of a Head of Customer Success:

+- **Who is churning?**
+- **When churn is occurring?**
+- **What actions should be taken to reduce it?**

 ---

-## Key Insight
+## Executive Summary

-Churn was not driven by plan type, acquisition cost, or a specific customer segment.
+Churn was **not driven by customer segmentation factors** such as plan type or acquisition cost.

-Instead, it **spiked sharply in March and June 2025**, suggesting a likely external or internal event rather than a gradual trend.
+Instead, churn **spiked sharply in March 2025 and again in June 2025**, indicating **a systemic event rather than gradual customer dissatisfaction**.

+This suggests a **breakdown in customer experience or product delivery**, not a mismatch in customer targeting.

+Without identifying and addressing the root cause of this event, retention efforts risk being ineffective and misdirected.

 ---
+## Business Impact

+- Churn increased from a stable baseline in 2024 to **3x higher levels in peak months**.
+- This type of spike represents a **significant risk to recurring revenue and customer lifetime value**.
+- Because the issue is not tied to customer profile, scaling acquisition or adjusting pricing will not resolve the problem.

+  This should be treated as a high priority retention incident, not a routine fluctuation

+---

 ## Why I Chose This Dataset

-Originally, I did an analysis of two different datasets.
-The first dataset seemed promising at first with 2,800 rows, contained behavioral signals including login recency, weekly usage hours, support tickets, and payment failures alongside a binary churn indicator and tenure in months.
-The key limitations in this dataset included no satisfaction scores, no churn reason, and no plan history.
-The churn rate was 57% which requires context on the measurement period before drawing conclusions.
-This dataset was strongest for analyzing behavioral patterns that predict churn, particularly the rare columns like payment failures and usage hours that most churn datasets don't have.

-The second dataset (the one I chose) was a SaaS business metric dataset with 3 different files: Customers with 1,000 rows, then Revenue and Subscriptions both with 988 rows because the latter two only contain customers that have a churned date.
-This dataset had some unique columns as well including acquisition cost and revenue data.
-The limitations here were no information about the plan journey, no support ticket data, no satisfaction scores, and two sheets only containing churned customers.
-This dataset was strongest for understanding when customers were leaving and if it were tied to acquisition cost or the plans.
-Since dataset 2 offered richer financial context that better served the business question, I went with that one.
+I initially explored two datasets.

+The first dataset (2,800 rows) included behavioral signals like login recency, weekly usage hours, support tickets, and payment failures.
+It was strong for identifying behavioral patterns, especially with less common fields like usage hours and failed payments.
+However, it lacked key context such as satisfaction scores, churn reasons, and plan history.
+The reported churn rate (57%) also lacked a clear time window, making it difficult to interpret reliably.

+The second dataset (which I selected) included SaaS business metrics across three files: Customers (1,000 rows), Revenue, and Subscriptions (both 988 rows, limited to churned users).
+It introduced financial context through acquisition cost and revenue data, but lacked behavioral and customer experience indicators.

+I chose the second dataset because it better supported the business question of when churn is happening and whether it’s tied to customer or financial factors, even with its limitations.

 ---

 ##  Process
-I started in Excel to understand how the datasets were structured.
+I began in Excel to understand how the data was structured and to validate key assumptions.

-- Noticed a mismatch in row counts (1,000 customers vs 988 revenue records)
+- Identified a mismatch between Customers (1,000 rows) and Revenue (988 rows).
-- Identified that missing records were active customers with no churn date
+- Confirmed missing records were active customers (no churn date).
-- Used XLOOKUP to merge datasets into a complete working file
-- Removed redundant data (Subscriptions sheet)
+- Merged datasets using XLOOKUP on customer_id.
+- Removed the Subscriptions sheet as it added no new information.

 After cleaning:

 - 832 active customers
 - 168 churned customers
-- Churn rate: **16.8%**
+- Churn rate: 16.8%

-I then analyzed churn across:
+From there, I analyzed churn across:

 - Plan type
 - Acquisition cost
 - Customer tenure
+- Time (monthly churn trends)

 ---